nikolajRoager/COBOLNavy/readme.md

 * Create a new data file on the z/OS mainframe, from data wider than 80 characters per line.
 * Read and write data to this file using different COBOL programs, verify that the data is uploaded correctly.
 * Use COBOL intrinsic functions to cast strings to numbers (`NUMVAL`)
-* make, link and call user defined function libraries for trimming trailing spaces, and converting hull classifications (like 'BB') to full type names (like 'Battleship').
+* Use at least one custom function, defined in a seperate file (in my case, a function which surrounds a string with quotes, and trims to content).
+* Link and compile multiple functions together
-* Use COBOL to print data to another output file in a Human readable format
+* Use COBOL to print data in JSON (so a web-browser can present it)

 Scenario: